camptocamp/hiera-pass/README.md

 $ puppetserver gem install ruby_gpg
 ```

-You also need to GPG key for your Puppet Master, allowed to decipher the
+You also need to GnuPG key for your Puppet Master, allowed to decipher the
 passwords in your pass store.